 Submissions to the Population Dynamics Lab require two products, one for the The Denominator and one for The Download:

-- a technical and methodologically detailed contribution written for a demographic research audience to be published on The Denominator blog.
-The purpose is to share a new technical or methodological development OR a new insight about an established method or methods with a demographically knowledgeable audience.
-These contributions include equations, reproducible code, tables or figures, and sample or synthetic data.
+- For The Denominator, submissions are technical and methodologically detailed contributions written for a demography audience.
+The purpose is to share a new technical or methodological development OR a new insight about an established method with a knowledgeable audience.
+These contributions may include equations, reproducible code, tables or figures, and sample or synthetic data.

-- a single figure, visualization, or table that illustrates the fundamental insight resulting from the contribution to The Denominator.
-This illustration is accompanied by a brief description of the findings and practical insight and written for a general audience to be published on The Download blog.
+- For The Download, a single figure, visualization, or table illustrates the fundamental insight resulting from the contribution to The Denominator.
+This illustration is accompanied by a brief description of the findings and the main practical insight for a general, or lay, audience.
+The insight should offer a ‘ah ha!’ or ‘so what’ of the value of the demographically-informed approach provided in The Denominator.
+We expect these insights to be helpful illustrations for journalists, students, and teachers.

 - Contributions between 800-1500 words in length.

-- At least one figure and up to, as many as, three figures (.jpg, .png, .pdf) or visualizations (.gif) and at most one table.
+- At least one figure and up to as many as three figures (.jpg, .jpeg, .png, .pdf) or visualizations (.gif) and at most one table.
 Be sure to explicitly reference your figures and or tables in the main text.

 - Contributions describe the technical problem or methodological insight and why it is important to address, as well as provide complete descriptions of the method, technique, data, and any evaluative assessments of the technical or methodological approach.
 Contributions can include equations and are written for a demographically knowledgeable audience.

-- Up to five references can be provided in addition to the word count.
+- References provided will not contribute to the word count.
 If an appropriate link is available, references to that link should also be hyperlinked in the submission forms.

 - Contributions no more than 500 words in length.